gatsbyjs/gatsby/docs/docs/troubleshooting-common-errors.md

 ## Errors in styling

-The following errors are related to styles in your site, using CSS, preprocessors, or CSS-in-JSS solutions.
+The following errors are related to styles in your site, using CSS, preprocessors, or CSS-in-JS solutions.

 ### Inconsistent CSS styles between develop and build using styled-components or emotion